-E) Operation as a d.c.
-Power Supply (stand-alone d.c. power source) or Radar Rectifier cuit that produces an extremely well-filtered d.c. output.
-Therefore it is able to power virtually any d.c. powered device (within the unit's rating) without the battery attached in-line (if, for instance, the battery must be removed for any purpose and a.c. is still available).
-All but the most sensitive d.c. powered electronic devices will function as normally as if powered by a battery.
-In addition, the current limiting circuitry enables the charger to handle the high start-up surges associated with inductive loads, such as d.c. motors in radar sets.
+E) Operation as a D.C.
+Power Supply (stand-alone D.C. power source) or Radar Rectifier

+Most battery chargers are not suitable for powering electronic devices directly, without a battery attached to the output, as the high ripple and pulsing D.C. output (i.e., rectified A.C. output) can interfere with the operation of the device.
+However, this charger employs a circuit that produces an extremely well-filtered D.C. output.
+Therefore it is able to power virtually any D.C. powered device (within the unit's rating) without the battery attached in-line (if, for instance, the battery must be removed for any purpose and A.C. is still available).
+All but the most sensitive D.C. powered electronic devices will function as normally as if powered by a battery.
+In addition, the current limiting circuitry enables the charger to handle the high start-up surges associated with inductive loads, such as D.C. motors in radar sets.